 - “Gettysburg, 1863” by Iced Earth, a thirty-two-minute song about the titular battle.

 - 1865 begins not long after Lee and the Army of Northern Virginia have surrendered.
 General Joseph E. Johnston continues to fight on, but the Confederate government formally surrenders midway through the series, thus ending the war for good.

-- Also features into the backstory of the episode Catos War which is set in a world where the South won the war.
+- Features into the backstory of the episode "Cato’s War" which is set in a world where the South won the war.

-- The Civil War has been a fertile ground for tabletop wargames.
-One of the very first commercial tabletop wargames was Avalon Hill's Gettysburg.
-Hundreds have followed in it's wake.
+- One of the very first commercial tabletop wargames was Avalon Hill's Gettysburg.
+Hundreds have followed in its wake.

 - The Andersonville Trial, a dramatization of the trial of Henry Wirz, in which the ultimate deciding factor in his guilt, moral obligation, is explored.

 - The Civility of Albert Cashier, a musical about the life of Union soldier Albert D. J. Cashier, who was assigned female at birth but lived as a man.
 The Young Albert sections take place when he was serving in Company G of the 95th Illinois Regiment from 1862 to 1865.

 - The musical The Civil War with music by Frank Wildhorn, nominated for the Tony Award for Best Musical in 1999, portrays the Civil War through Union, Confederate, and slaves’ perspectives in a collection of vignettes.
 The musical’s story is derived largely from contemporaneous letters, diaries, and firsthand accounts as well as from the words of Abraham Lincoln, Frederick Douglass, and Walt Whitman.